marsaldev/ps_socialfollow/Readme.md

 ## About

-Allows you to add information about your brand's social networking accounts.
+Facebook, Twitter, let your customers know where to follow you and increase your community.

 ## Multistore compatibility